 What if I've already applied and see a dog that matches me later on - Do I send a new application again?

-If you've applied in the last 6 months and none of your information has not changed, no, you don't need to fill out a new application.
-Simply email us.
+If you've applied in the last 6-12 months and none of your information has changed, no, you don't need to fill out a new application.
+Simply email us noting your interest in the dog.

 I have an existing dog with behavioral issues, can I still adopt from NZCR?

-If you have a dog that has behavioral issues, we suggest you seek help from an expert before attempting to adopt another dog.
+If you have a dog that has behavioral issues, we suggest you seek help from an expert or trainer before attempting to adopt (or foster) another dog.
 If your dog is reactive, fearful, anxious, or displays any other behavior, a second dog could exacerbate this.
 We cannot adopt a dog into this environment.

 Can I adopt TWO NZ Chihuahua Rescue Dogs at ONCE?